Budapestby VisitCity Guides

 Budapest's historic venues increasingly provide verified accessible features for inclusive tourism

-• M2 (Red Line): Limited accessibility with only three fully step-free stations: Örs vezér tere, Pillangó utca, and Puskás Ferenc Stadion
+• M2 (Red Line): Only three stations work for wheelchairs: Örs vezér tere, Pillangó utca, and Puskás Ferenc Stadion

-• M3 (Blue Line): Expanding accessibility through ongoing renovations, currently serving Újpest-központ, Újpest-városkapu, Gyöngyösi utca, and Forgách utca as step-free stations
+• M3 (Blue Line): They're fixing it up.
+Right now you can use Újpest-központ, Újpest-városkapu, Gyöngyösi utca, and Forgách utca

 Modern metro station with glass elevators and a wheelchair user waiting near the entrance